jigar-dhulla/dreamory-website/README.md

 ## 📞 Support

 For questions about the website or deployment:
-- Email: hello@dreamory.app
+- Email: hello@webjackl.com
-- Technical Issues: support@dreamory.app
+- Technical Issues: hello@webjackl.com

 ## 📄 License